ECHCHERQAOUI-Salma/alx-system_engineering-devops/0x02-shell_redirections/README.md

-find . -type d | wc -l counts the numberd of directories and subdirectories in current folder ls -lt | head list the newer 10 files each in line ls -RAl | grep drw | wc -l do the task 11
+find . -type d | wc -l counts the numberd of directories and subdirectories in current folder ls -lt | head list the newer 10 files each in line ls -RAl | grep drw | wc -l do the task 11 sort | uniq -u takes a list of words as input and prints unique ones grep root /etc/passwd Display lines containing the patten “root” from passwd